callecho/hello-world/README.md

 # hello-world

-stick a green potato in some dry ice to crack the noisy budgy inside
+stick a green potato in some dry ice to crack the cranky budgy inside